 Though the Francais was intended for the Arctic, in 1903 news arrived in Europe that the Swedish explorer Otto Nordenskjod and his ship the "Antarctic" were missing.
-Charcot decided to head south to Antarctica instead and search for the missing explorer, he also realised that there was a better chance of discovery and fame would come than in the virtually unknown south than the more explored north.
+Charcot decided to head south to Antarctica instead and search for the missing explorer, he also realised that there was a better chance of fame and making new discoveries in the virtually unknown south than the more explored north.
 He wrote to his friend and supporter Paul Pleneau, the director of a steamship company asking him to go along - the reply: "Where you like.
 When you like.
 For as long as you like".

 The Francais left from Le Havre on August the 15th 1903.
 A freak accident occurred almost immediately when the thick stern rope slipped as the ship pitched in stormy conditions, striking a sailor named Maignan and killing him instantly.
 Charcot turned back and took the body of the stricken Maignan back to his widow in her Breton village.
 The ship eventually left two weeks later on August the 27th.